-SECTION 4 - ENROLLMENT AND DISENROLLMENT
+SECTION 4 - MISSISSIPPICAN ENROLLMENT AND DISENROLLMENT

-The Division or its Agent shall send written notification to the Member to inform the Member of Enrollment into the MississippiCAN Program and to select a CCO and PCP.
+The Division or its Agent shall send written notification to the Member to inform the Member of Enrollment into the MississippiCAN Program and to select a Contractor and PCP.
+The Division and its Agent will be responsible for Choice Counseling for the Member.

-A. Enrollment of Members with a CCO
+A. Enrollment of Members with a Contractor

-A Member shall have thirty (30) Calendar Days to select a CCO and a PCP.
+A Member shall have thirty (30) Calendar Days to select a Contractor and a PCP.
 Members who fail to make a voluntary Contractor selection within thirty (30) calendar days of their Enrollment will be auto enrolled to a Contractor by the Division.
 Auto-assignment rules will include provisions to:

-- 1. Determine whether the Member was previously enrolled with a CCO within the previous sixty (60) calendar days; and assign Member to that CCO; - 2.
-Determine whether an immediate family member is assigned to a CCO and assign the Member to that CCO; - 3.
-Review paid claims data within the past six (6) months and assign Member to the CCO that has a contract with a PCP with whom the Member has a history in the last six (6) months; and

-- 4. If no previous assignment within sixty (60) days; and no immediate family members already enrolled, of if the Member does not have a prior history with a PCP, then assign the Member to Contractor with a PCP closest to Member's home address. - 5.
+- 1. Determine whether the Member was previously enrolled with a Contractor within the previous sixty (60) calendar days; and assign Member to that Contractor; - 2.
+Determine whether an immediate family member is assigned to a Contractor and assign the Member to that Contractor; - 3.
+Review paid claims data within the past six (6) months and assign Member to the Contractor that has a contract with a PCP with whom the Member has a history in the last six (6) months; and - 4.
+If no previous assignment within sixty (60) days; and no immediate family members already enrolled, or if the Member does not have a prior history with a PCP, then assign the Member to Contractor with a PCP closest to Member's home address. - 5.
 If multiple Contractors meet this standard, then assignment will occur using a random process.

-The Division reserves the right to modify the Enrollment and Auto Enrollment rules at its discretion.
+The Division reserves the right to modify the Enrollment and Auto Enrollment rules at its discretion